-The Brussels Dialogue on Climate Diplomacy (BDCD) is an informal network set up for the exchange of information and to promote cooperation among European institutions and international organisations active in the nexus between climate change and international, national, human and environmental security.
+The Brussels Dialogue on Climate Diplomacy (BDCD) is an informal network for the exchange of information and the promotion of cooperation among European institutions, international organisations, NGOs and think-tanks active in the nexus between climate change and international, national, human and environmental security.

 There are currently more than 40 Participating Organisations in the BDCD.

 Attendees at the BDCD meetings may participate in their individual capacities and not necessarily as representatives of their respective organisations.

 The BDCD project is coordinated by the Environment & Development Resource Centre.

 Brussels, 3 June 2022 - The aim of the 15th meeting of the BDCD - ahead of the NATO summit, Madrid, 29-30 June - was to brief participants on NATO’s next Strategic Concept and with respect to addressing the security impacts of climate change in particular.
 Presentations also included an update on the planning for the new NATO Centre of Excellence on Climate and Security and on the NATO SPS-project “Big Earth Datacube Analytics for Transnational Security and Environment Protection - DataCube4Env Sec".Read More

 Brussels, 28 March 2022 - The Climate and Biodiversity Nexus was the focus of the 14th meeting of the Brussels Dialogue on Climate Diplomacy (BDCD) held on 28 March 2022.
 The aim of the meeting co-organised by EDRC and GLOBE-EU was to provide participants with insight into the inter-linkages between climate change and biodiversity loss – both in terms of the interconnected challenges and the need to address the two threats to environmental and human security together in a more coordinated way.
 [Photo: by micropixel, PhotoDune Regular License via envatomarket]Read More